Software

 Plate Solving

-The biggest step forward I made with new software was the ability to plate solve.
-It was actually more of a giant leap and has revolutionised my sessions under the sky, saving so much time.
+One of the biggest steps forward I made with software was the ability to plate solve.
+It was actually more of a giant leap and revolutionised my sessions under the sky, saving so much time.

 Plate solving takes all that hassle went away.
-I was intimidated by the learning curve installing this feature and it was initially a bit fiddly.
-But now my telescope takes a single 10-second image of the sky and cross references that pattern of stars to an on-board library, establishing exactly where it is pointing.
+I was initially intimidated by the learning curve but it was well worth persevering.
+Now my telescope takes a single 10-second image of the sky and cross references that pattern of stars with an on-board library, establishing exactly where it is pointing.
 It reads the stars.
-From there it can move to any predetermined target with the perfect framing, either a new field of view or matching a previous session.
+From there it can move to any predetermined target with perfect framing, either a new field of view or matching a previous session.
 This whole process can take less than a couple of minutes, leaving more time to grab images.
 Or sleep!